rustwasm/rustwasm.github.io/_posts/2018-06-21-vision-for-rust-and-wasm.md

 ## Do <u>Not</u> Rewrite — Integrate

 Rust compiled to WebAssembly doesn't have a runtime.
-This enables both small `.wasm` binary sizes and `.wasm` binary sizes that are proportional to the amount of Rust code that is being compiled to WebAssembly.
+This results in small `.wasm` binary sizes that are proportional to the amount of Rust code that is being compiled to WebAssembly.
 Binary size is of huge importance since the `.wasm` must be downloaded over the network.
-The proportionality means you only pay (in code size) for what you use, and enables incremental and partial adoption of Rust into existing JavaScript code bases.
+The proportionality means you only pay (in code size) for what you use.
+In turn, that means it is feasible for existing JavaScript code bases to incrementally and partially adopt Rust.

-Existing code bases don't need to be thrown away: we can port only our most performance-sensitive JavaScript functions to Rust to gain immediate benefits.
+Keep the code that already works: we can port only our most performance-sensitive JavaScript functions to Rust and gain immediate benefits.

 ## Keep Your Workflow